Inseparable time-crystal geometries on the M\"obius strip

-{\bf Quantum approach.} In order to obtain a quantum description of a particle resonantly bouncing between the mirrors one can either quantize the classical Hamiltonian (\ref{heff}), i.e. replace $P_{\pm}\rightarrow-i\partial/\partial\Theta_{\pm}$, or apply the fully quantum secular approximation method.
-The latter is a more systematic quantum description which allows us to easily incorporate the boundary conditions on the mirrors and particle interactions.
+To obtain a quantum description of a particle resonantly bouncing between the mirrors one can either quantize the classical Hamiltonian (\ref{heff}), i.e. replace $P_{\pm}\rightarrow-i\partial/\partial\Theta_{\pm}$, or apply the fully quantum secular approximation method for the Floquet Hamiltonian $H_F=H-i\partial_t$ (see \cite{Sup1}).
+The former is very useful to understand what kind of the effective behavior we can expect.
+The latter is a more systematic quantum description which allows one to easily incorporate the boundary conditions on the mirrors and particle interactions and we use it to obtain all quantum results of the Letter.
+These two quantum approaches agree very well with each other if $I_{+}^{0}\gg 1$.

-In the quantum secular approximation method we find the Floquet states of the system (eigenstates of the Floquet Hamiltonian $H_F=H-i\partial_t$) corresponding to the classical $s:1$ resonant dynamics.
-In the case of perpendicular mirrors one can define a Hilbert space basis as a product of the eigenstates $\phi_n$ of the 1D unperturbed problem, i.e. $(p_x^2/2+x)\phi_n=E_n\phi_n$.
-When the angle between the mirrors is $45^\circ$, in order to guarantee that any wavefunction vanishes along the vertical mirror (Fig.\ref{mirrors}), we antisymmetrize the basis, i.e., define $\psi_{nm}(x,y)\propto\phi_n(x)\phi_m(y)-\phi_m(x)\phi_n(y)$ with $n>m$.
-The resonant Hilbert subspace corresponds to the set of states $\psi_{nm}$ for which the differences of the 1D eigenenergies $E_{n\pm1}-E_n$ and $E_{m\pm1}-E_m$ are close to $\omega/s$.
-Switching to the rotating frame by means of the unitary transformation $e^{-(\hat m+\hat n)\omega t/s}$ and neglecting time-oscillating terms we obtain matrix elements of the effective secular Floquet Hamiltonian $H_F$.
-As long as $I_{+}^{0}\gg 1$, the matrix elements of $H_F$ in the resonant subspace match perfectly the matrix elements of the quantized Hamiltonian, Eq.~(\ref{heff}) \cite{footnote3}.

-In the moving frame, the quantized Hamiltonian \eqref{heff} describes a particle in a spatially periodic potential on a M\"obius strip.
-In the lab frame when we locate a detector close to the resonant orbit (i.e. we fix $\theta_{x,y}$ and $I_\pm\approx I_\pm^0$), the probability of clicking of the detector in time reproduces a cut of the probability density in the $\{\Theta_x,\Theta_y\}$ space along a line $\Theta_y=\Theta_x+\theta_y-\theta_x$ because the transformation between the lab and moving frames is linear $\Theta_{x,y}=\theta_{x,y}-\omega t/s$.